NexusSplats: Efficient 3D Gaussian Splatting in the Wild

-{(a) Given photos from in-the-wild scenarios, (b) {\em NexusSplats} effectively decouples lighting conditions and eliminates occlusions, enabling steerable color mapping under diverse lighting conditions. (c) Our method achieves state-of-the-art results in rendering quality, with a substantial speed improvement over the current best in rendering quality.} }]
+} {(a) Given photos from \textit{in-the-wild} scenarios, (b) our method decouples lighting conditions and eliminates occlusions, enabling steerable color mapping to diverse lighting conditions. (c) \textbf{NexusSplats} achieves state-of-the-art rendering quality, with a substantial training speed improvement over extensions of 3DGS.} }]